Greamorous/HACKATHON/README.md

 1. Import to VS code
 2. Open App.tsx
-3. Open VS code terminal and type npm run dev
+3. Open VS code terminal and type "npm install three"
+4. Now type in "npm run dev"
-4. Open the localhost link on your browser
+5. Open the localhost link on your browser